Matthewoulton/springcleanr/README.md

 ## 📋 Installation

-This package is not yet on CRAN.
+This package is not on CRAN.
 You can install it from source:

 ```r
 # From local directory